Ulthaze/vuejs-course/README.md

 Learning how Vue handles props and data pass through.
 Props can not be changed within the component and returned, changes are local.
 A props can be converted into a component data property, this is not advised.
 Use of the `$emit` functionality to bind a parent function into the child application to allow upwards data propogration

+## Section 9

+More on components, global v local registration and scoping styles to local components.
+Local registration is the prefered way forward, unless it's a heavily reused component.
+Introduction to slots, components that apply special cases to the DOM `Teleport, KeepAlive`, the Vue Style guide and folder structure considerations.

 ### Dependancies

 NodeJS - v16.0.0